sufst/pcb/README.md

 - Cache files (`fp-info-cache`).

 The `.gitignore` should prevent the addition of files we don't want to keep in here, but before you commit make sure to do a quick check of what is actually being added.

+### Git Limitations
+It is not possible to resolve merge conflicts within individual design files, which is an unfortunate limitation of using `git` with KiCad.
+While KiCad files are in a text format, they aren't really designed to be edited manually.
+It is therefore *essential* that only one person is editing a particular file in a project at a time.
+Once someone starts working on a file, until it is merged into the `main` branch nobody else can edit that file.
+A good way to get round this is to use the "hierarchical sheets" feature to divide schematics into multiple files (if it can be done in a logical way).